8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Our office may recommend the use of a dental crown for a wide range of cosmetic dentistry and restorative dentistry purposes.
 A dental crown covers the entire tooth surface like a cap, adding strength, aesthetics, and lasting function.
 Dental crowns can be made from several types of materials, all of which have enjoyed advances in recent years and can provide a lasting result.

 We will recommend the most appropriate type of dental crown for your dental health and cosmetic needs.
 In most cases, a porcelain or ceramic crown is suggested for a durable, aesthetic result.
 Our Columbia MD dentist near you, places dental crowns during a single visit using CEREC® technology.
-Dental crowns can be used to treat:
+Dental crowns can treat:

 • Damaged teeth: chipped or cracked teeth